jamesodhunt/async-rust/doc/async-rust.md

 - You need an async _runtime_.
 - The most popular runtime is _Tokio_.
 - _Tokio is an event-driven, non-blocking I/O platform_.
-- Tokio also provides fully async versions of standard (synchronous libraries).
+- Tokio also provides fully async versions of standard (synchronous) libraries.
 - Async rust code is similar to threading model, but naturally scaleable and easier!